otrv4/otrv4-prekey-server/otrv4-prekey-server.md

      [DAKE-3 message](#dake-3-message) section.
 If something fails, the Prekey Server rejects the message and does not send anything further.
 1. Retrieves the `msg` attached to the DAKE-3 message:
    1. Verifies that the message type is either `0x08` or `0x09`.
-Abort if it is not.
+Aborts if it is not.
    1. Verifies that the protocol version of the message is `0x0004` or a higher version of the protocol.
-Abort if it is not.
+Aborts if it is not.
    1. If this is a "Prekey Publication message":
       * Calculates the Prekey MAC key:
         `prekey_mac_k = KDF(usage_preMAC_key, SK, 64)`.